wojtekmach/erl_doc_chunks/README.md

 `erl_doc_chunks` is a Mix compiler that generates docs chunks for Erlang files.

 This project is a reminder that Mix works really well for building Erlang codebases too.
-I'm hoping things shown hear will come to Rebar & EUnit soon too!
+I'm hoping things shown here will come to Rebar & EUnit soon too!

 ## Usage